jundalisay/superb/content/en/superphysics/solutions/qualimath.md

 ---
 title: "What is Qualimath?"
-heading: "Math for Qualities and Ratios more than Quantities and Equalities"
+heading: "Math for Qualities and Ratios"
+# more than Quantities and Equalities"
 date: 2020-07-07
 image: "/graphics/physics/math.jpg"
 description: "Qualimath is Math for operating on Qualities instead of Quantities"